Jstar49/C-star/README.md

 It will generate a C file, default filename is main.c.
 You can use argment `--o` to change the out filename.
 Such as:
 > \> python run.py --o test.c

-You can use set argment `--complexity=<n>` to control program size and complexity, it default 1.
+You can use set argment `--complexity=<n>` to control program size and complexity, it default 1, max is 100.

 # Check outfile